Habib001-coder/Git-Search/README.md

 ## Description

-This is agular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.
+This is agular cli application that a user can search his github account details

 ## Live Page